If you have questions or need help, see the Get Support page.

 Bazel was designed to fit the way software is developed at Google.
 It has the following features:

-Multi-language support: Bazel supports Java, Objective-C and C++ out of the box, and can be extended to support arbitrary programming languages.
+Multi-language support: Bazel supports many languages, and can be extended to support arbitrary programming languages.

 High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
 In contrast, with tools like Make, you have to describe individual files and compiler invocations.